Skip to main content

 Information for Ukrainians arriving in Northern Ireland

-Northern Ireland welcomes people from Ukraine and we're thankful that you have arrived safely here with us.
-We want to help you transition to life here and make sure that you know how to access the support available to you, including housing, employment and access to education.
+Northern Ireland welcomes people from Ukraine and we're thankful that you have arrived here safely.
+To help you adapt to life here make sure that you know how to get the support available to you, including housing, employment and access to education.

 What to expect

-If you arrive in Northern Ireland through either the Homes for Ukrainians Scheme or through the Ukraine Family Scheme you are entitled to:
+If you arrive in Northern Ireland through either the Homes for Ukraine Sponsorship Scheme, the Ukraine Family Scheme (which closed at 3.00 pm on 19 February 2024 ) or you are staying in Northern Ireland under the Ukraine Extension Scheme you are entitled to:

-• £200 financial gift per person in your party (including children) from the government to help with your basic needs - you can receive your £200 by applying here: Ukrainian Cash Support Scheme
+• £200 financial gift per person in your party (including children) from the government to help with your basic needs - you can receive your £200 by applying at Ukrainian Cash Support Scheme

 • the right to work in the UK